AIAPS — Governance

 AIAPS uses versioned specifications.

-Each version of the standard defines the required protocol fields, identifier formats, and compliance requirements for compatible implementations.
+Each version of the standard defines the protocol fields, identifier formats, policy semantics, and compliance requirements for the AIAPS system.

 Current Specification